 Prokaryotic cells divide through the process of binary fission.
 Unlike mitosis, this process does not involve the condensation of DNA or the duplication of organelles.
 Prokaryotic cells have only a small amount of DNA, which is not stored in complex chromosomes.
 Further, there are no organelles so there is nothing to divide.

 When a prokaryote grows to a large size, the process of binary fission takes place.
 This process duplicates the DNA, then separates each new strand of DNA into individual cells.
-This process is simpler than mitosis, and as such bacteria can reproduce much faster.
+This process is simpler than mitosis.
+This means that bacteria can reproduce much faster than most eukaryotic organisms.